A Prym-Narasimhan-Ramanan construction of principal bundle fixed points: Action of a finite subgroup of the Jacobian on the moduli space of GL(n,C) -bundles

 Let $X$ be a compact Riemann surface.
-Applying Theorems \ref{th-fixed-points-oscar-ramanan} and \ref{th-prym-narasimhan-ramanan} we find a description for the locus of stable fixed vector bundles of rank $n$ whose isomorphism class is fixed under the action of a finite subgroup $\Lambda$ in the Jacobian $J(X)=H^1(X,\C^*)$.
-In other words, we give a description of $\mdl(X,\GL(n,\C))^{\Lambda}$.
-We write $\Lambda^*:=\Hom(\Lambda,\C^*)$; this will be our $\gam$, i.e. the Galois group of the étale cover constructed in Section \ref{section-prym-narasimhan-ramanan}.
+Applying Theorems \ref{th-fixed-points-oscar-ramanan} and \ref{th-prym-narasimhan-ramanan} we find a description of the stable vector bundles of rank $n$ whose isomorphism class is fixed under the action of a finite subgroup $\llambda$ of the Jacobian $J(X)\cong H^1(X,\C^*)$.
+In other words, we give a description of $\mdl(X,\GL(n,\C))^{\llambda}$.
+We write $\llambda^*:=\Hom(\llambda,\C^*)$.
+We will show in Proposition \ref{prop-XGamma-connected} that this is the Galois group of the étale cover determined by $\xg$, which we denoted by $\gam$ in Section \ref{section-prym-narasimhan-ramanan}.
+Throughout this section we usually denote elements of $\llambda$ with the symbol $\lambda$ and elements of $\llambda^*$ with the symbol $\gamma$, in order to avoid any confusion.